usds/medicaid-renewals-playbook/README.md

 ### Table of contents

+How to run a state engagement:
   - [Framing](./plays/framing): Some advice on how to frame the work both internally and externally
   - [Plays and Resources](./plays/plays): How to approach the work, engage with state partners, and operate in an impactful way
   - [Logistics](./logistics): The details; who should be on the team, what the schedule should look like, which meetings to run, and how to run them

-- Common Opportunities:
+Common challenges:
-  - [Common Ex Parte Opportunities](./ex-parte-renewals): Opportunities we see _most often_ in the ex parte space
+  - [Common ex parte challenges](./ex-parte-renewals): Challenges we see _most often_ in the ex parte space
-  - [Common Manual Renewal Opportunities](./manual-renewals): Opportunities we see _most often_ in the manual renewal space
+  - [Common manual renewal challenges](./manual-renewals): Challenges we see _most often_ in the manual renewal space